 Getting here during COVID-19

-It's easy to walk, cycle or drive here - but please note that parking is very limited.
+Our Gardens are easy to get to by bike, foot or car - but please note that parking is very limited.

 You must book a time slot in advance, otherwise unfortunately you won’t be allowed to enter the Gardens.

 Victoria Gate (TW9 3JR)

 The Kew Ferry Lane car park is close to Brentford Gate and open as usual.

 If you don’t have a ticket for Kew Gardens, you won’t be allowed to come in, so avoid paying for your parking without valid entry.